-- Eligibility rules for Head Start and Early Head Start (including Migrant and Seasonal programs) under the Head Start Act and the new Head Start Program Performance Standards;
+- Eligibility rules for Head Start and Early Head Start (including Migrant and Seasonal programs) under the Head Start Act and the Head Start Program Performance Standards;

-- Relationship between ERSEA and planning;
+- Relationship between ERSEA and planning requirements;

 - Transitions between Early Head Start and Head Start as well as school;

 - Early Head Start services for pregnant women;